kobedevi/horecona/README.md

 This was created by Devillé Kobe!

 ### Where did you leave off?
-- filter options for available businesses DONE
+- business dashboard (basics done)
-- save business info DONE
+- user qr code opvangen
-- build dashboard ui
+- qr code generaten
-- remove localstorage type, and use rerender -> localstorage can be exploited
+- replace type in localstorage with firbase type
 - firebase #9 10:50